Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 - How to expand and collapse any "file navigator" panes, that will show all of the folders and files in a project
 - The keyboard shortcut for switching to a file by name
+- The keyboard shortcut for switching among recently used files

 ### !end-callout